 Also see our video resources page for links to videos in Indian languages.

 Some dementia patients have written books and spoken up about their experiences and feelings.
 They have described their problems, confusion, frustration, and reduction in abilities.

 - Richard Taylor, PhD, an early onset patient, describes his experiences on his site and has written a book called: Alzheimer’s From the Inside Out.
 He also speaks about his situation and publishes newsletters.

 - Norm McNamara’s blog describes his life and emotions.
 Norm has written books and also published poems.

-- Kris, an early onset AD patient and an Alzheimer’s advocate, had documented her story here and also shares thoughts and memories on her blog
+- Kris, an early onset AD patient and an Alzheimer’s advocate, had documented her story on Living with Dementia and also shares thoughts and memories on her blog, Creating Memories

 - The website, Living with Alzheimer’s,chronicles the life of Rick Phelps thru his daily videos that he is making to bring more light to the fight against Alzheimer’s.

 - Susan Parish, and early onset AD patient, describes her journey here: Susan Parish: My Journey with Alzheimer’s

 - Ken Clasper, a person with Lewy Body Dementia, blogs about his experiences and feelings here, and also gives his suggestions for how others can interact with him: : Living well with Lewy Body Dementia.

 - Christine Byrden, patient and advocate, has written books on her experience with dementia, and been an active advocate.
 Her site is here: Dementia From an Insider’s Perspective, Christine Bryden